nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter8_chapter_8_holy_spirit_comforter_guide_and_power.md

 # Chapter 8 - Holy Spirit-Comforter, Guide, and Power

 <!-- p1 -->
 The Holy Spirit is not a new spirit but is of God and has been with God since the very beginning.
-In <span class="x-scripture" data-type="ref" data-book="Genesis" data-chapter="1" data-verses="2" data-lang="en" data-version="NKJV">Genesis 1:2</span> the Spirit of God is hovering on the waters during creation.
-In <span class="x-scripture" data-type="ref" data-book="Nehemiah" data-chapter="9" data-verses="20" data-lang="en" data-version="NKJV">Nehemiah 9:20</span>, the scriptures say that it was the Spirit who instructed the people in the wilderness.
+In <span class="x-scripture" data-type="ref" data-book="GEN" data-chapter="1" data-verses="2" data-lang="en" data-version="NKJV">Genesis 1:2</span> the Spirit of God is hovering on the waters during creation.
+In <span class="x-scripture" data-type="ref" data-book="NEH" data-chapter="9" data-verses="20" data-lang="en" data-version="NKJV">Nehemiah 9:20</span>, the scriptures say that it was the Spirit who instructed the people in the wilderness.
 It was by this same Holy Spirit that God anointed the kings, judges, and prophets in the Old Testament.
-In <span class="x-scripture" data-type="ref" data-book="Joel" data-chapter="2" data-verses="28-29" data-lang="en" data-version="NKJV">Joel 2:28-29</span> the Spirit is promised to be poured out on all mankind.
-It was by this same Holy Spirit that God raised Jesus from the dead, and now dwells in us (<span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="8" data-verses="11" data-lang="en" data-version="NKJV">Romans 8:11</span>).
+In <span class="x-scripture" data-type="ref" data-book="JOL" data-chapter="2" data-verses="28-29" data-lang="en" data-version="NKJV">Joel 2:28-29</span> the Spirit is promised to be poured out on all mankind.
+It was by this same Holy Spirit that God raised Jesus from the dead, and now dwells in us (<span class="x-scripture" data-type="ref" data-book="ROM" data-chapter="8" data-verses="11" data-lang="en" data-version="NKJV">Romans 8:11</span>).
 There is only one Holy Spirit, and He has always been the same.
 How He works with people has looked different at different times, but His heart has never changed.

 <!-- p2 -->